 Café 1412 is managed by Pioneer College Caterers, Inc.(PCC).
 PCC is an organization committed to providing for the food service needs of Christian universities.
 The meal plan is an unlimited dining option.
 During hours of operation, students may swipe their meal card for personal meals as frequently as they would like.
 Students must swipe their card regardless of the amount of food that they intend to eat during a single visit.
 On-campus residents are required to purchase a meal plan.
 Off-campus students may also purchase a commuter meal plan through the Student Life Office or single meals may be purchased in the cafeteria.
-Written exceptions to this requirement due to specific medical conditions and treatments must be sent by a physician and approved by the Director of Student Life and the Food Service Director.
+Written exceptions to this requirement due to specific medical conditions and treatments must be sent by a physician and approved by the Director of Student Life, MACU Accommodations Officer, and the Food Service Director.
 PCC is able to accommodate special dietary needs upon request.
+Request for meal plan exemptions should be sent to the Director of Student Life via email at studentlife@macu.edu.